Hanabi-Live/hanabi-live/docs/FEATURES.md

   * Arrows with a gray border indicate that they are re-touching a card that has been previously touched by one or more positive clues.
 * Black borders around a card signify that it has been "touched" by one or more positive clues.
 * The game will keep track of the clues that accumulate on cards, "filling them in" when appropriate.
-* You can hold down the left mouse button on someone else's hand to see how it appears to them.
+* You can hold down the left mouse button or tap and hold on someone else's hand to see how it appears to them.
 (This is referred to as "empathy".)

 #### Pips